Key Breed Facts

 Average Cost to keep/care for a Portuguese Sheepdog

 The Portuguese Sheepdog is relatively unknown here in the UK although they are highly prized in their native Portugal and in other European countries.
-They are often called "Monkey Dogs" because of their monkey-like faces.
+They are often called "Monkey Dogs" because of their playful, fun-loving natures.
 Not only is the Portuguese Sheepdog a lovely looking dog, but they also make wonderful companions and family pets thanks to their kind, affectionate and loyal natures.

 The actual origins of the Portuguese Sheepdog remain a bit of a mystery although these charming dogs are thought to be descendants of the Briard and the Pyrenean Sheepdog.
+The first records of the breed having been kept during the 20th Century.
 The breed was developed in the Serra de Aires region of Portugal because native breeds were not suited to the harsh conditions of the region.
-As such the Portuguese Sheepdog was developed to be robust so they could cope with the dry and often challenging environments while driving livestock which included sheep, cattle, goats, pigs and horses.
+As such the Portuguese Sheepdog was developed to be robust, so they could cope with the dry and often challenging environments while driving livestock which included sheep, cattle, goats, pigs and horses.
 Their coats offered them all the protection these dogs needed against the elements in regions where the winters were freezing and harsh and the summers arid and extremely hot.

 Early examples of the Cão da Serra de Aires looked more like the Pyrenean Sheepdog, but over time and with Briards being introduced into the mix by the Count of Castro Guimarães during the 20th century which he did to improve the breed, they took on the characteristics of the dogs we see today.